Sequence Alignment and Analysis Tutorial

 Background

-This tutorial will analyze two related proteins, two subunits of the enzyme magnesium chelatase, BchI, and BchD.
-I will focus on using the tools available at UniProt and EBI multiple sequence alignment (MSA) servers.
+This tutorial will analyze two related proteins, two subunits of the enzyme magnesium chelatase, BchI and BchD.
+I will use the tools available at UniProt and EBI multiple sequence alignment (MSA) servers.
 Although many other servers will do the same job, I am used to these two.
 We will explore how to make a sequence alignment.
 At the same time, we will examine the information in UniProt and other related databases to learn more about these two proteins.

 Subunits BchI (35 kDa) and BchD (70 kDa) together build up a large 600 kDa complex (see an image showing the cryo-EM reconstruction of the complex); there is also a third subunit required for the enzyme's function called BchH (about 120 kDa).
 However, we are not going to discuss it here.
 Magnesium chelatase catalyzes the insertion of an Mg2+ ion into protoporphyrin IX at the first committed step of chlorophyll biosynthesis.
-As we can guess from the size, BchI and BchD are multidomain proteins.
+As we can guess from the size, BchI, and BchD are multidomain proteins.
 In such cases, we need to define the domains and, by analyzing any conservation patterns, try to identify possible relationships between them and other proteins.
-Insights gathered from the such analysis may help us better understand the mechanism of function of the enzyme.
+Insights gathered from such analysis may help us better understand the mechanism of enzyme function.
 There are, of course, different ways of running such analysis.
 I will be showing just one which I think is logical.
 After learning how to use the tools described here, you will be able to design your analysis routines, whatever the aim of your analysis may be.

-Characteristic features of a quence.
-Running Blast
+Finding a sequence: Running Blast

 We will choose BCHD_RHOCB (entry P26175), the subunit BchD from Rhodobacter capsulatus.
 In plants, the homologous subunit is called ChlD; "B" in BchD indicates that the protein is involved in bacteriochlorophyll syntheses, while ChlD is related to chlorophyll synthesis.

-Clicking "Family & Domains" on the menu on the left of the UniProt page will show the domain content of BchD.
-However, in this case, we only get the vWFA domain (von Willebrand Factor A-like domain superfamily) at the C-terminal of the protein (residues 375-559).
-The InterPro database link also directs us to the BchD/ChlD, vWFA domain page.
-It is nice to see that they reference our publication from 2001, Fodje et al., J. Mol.
-Biol.
-311, 111-22.
-We were the first to identify this domain in the magnesium chelatase family.
 A characteristic feature of the vWFA domain is the conservation of the so-called MIDAS motif.
-MIDAS stands for metal ion-dependent adhesion site (see a paper by Lacy et al. 2004 for a detailed description of the structure).
+MIDAS stands for metal ion-dependent adhesion site (see a paper by Lacy et al. 2004 for a detailed structure description).
 The conserved sequence consists of the DXSXS motif and additional threonine and aspartate (T and D) residues.
 The DXSXS motif residues in BchD are D385, S387 S389, which are close to the N-terminus of the vWFA domain, while threonine T452 and aspartate D482 are located further down in the sequence.
 The alignment in the image below (click to see it, it can also be found at the Conserved Protein Domain Family server at NCBI) shows the position of these invariant residues (yellow boxes, also marked by a # on top of the alignment).
 These residues are involved in metal ion binding, Ca2+ or Mg2+.
 We still do not know the exact function of this domain within the magnesium chelatase complex.

 BchD vWFA domain